 Compost as Mulch

-If you’re already composting at home, you can always add some compost to your mulch mixture.
+If you’re already composting at home with a compost bin or worm farm, you can always add some compost to your mulch mixture.

 - Insulates, nourishes and supports evaporation.

 - It decomposes easily, so will need to be replenished often.